michael545/euphemia/euphemia_simulation/order_types/README.md

 ### 4. Merit Orders

-These are special types of orders used for tie-breaking or ranking.
+These are special, used for tie-breaking or ranking.

 #### `MeritOrder(StepOrder)`
 -   **Purpose**: Represents special step orders used for ranking, particularly when multiple orders are "at-the-money" (i.e., their price is equal to the clearing price).